bgachara/bgachara.github.io/posts/js.md

   - ecmascript
 ---
-`Colt Steele: Modern Javascript` `Javascript tips from all over`
+`Colt Steele: Modern Javascript` `Javascript tips from all over` `Javascript - The good parts`

-# Introduction
+`How Javascript works`

+An important goal of programming language design is to produce a clean, logical language that composes well and is free of weird corner cases, Javascript came nowehere close to meeting that goal. - Douglas Crockford.

+True mastery is shown by writing good programs that are readable, maintable and free of error - Same guy as quote above.

+If a language feature is sometimes useful and sometimes dangerous and if there is a better option then always use the better option - still the same guy.

-- ECMAScript, TC39
+ECMAScript, TC39
-- Specification not implementation
+Specification not implementation
-- Browser compatibility - "Can I use" website
+Browser compatibility - "Can I use" website

 ## Primitive Types